tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 A **soft fork** is _a change of the protocol with which the rules enforced are restricted_.
 Thus, it is backward-compatible.

 A soft fork can also result in the chain splitting up.
-This happens, when blocks are created under the *old rules* and then regarded invalid by the *new rules*.
+This happens, when blocks are created under the *old rules* and then regarded as invalid by the *new rules*.
 A valid block under the *old rules* can become invalid under the *new rules* by nodes that are implementing these rules.
 Soft forks are often used to update the blockchain's protocol.

 #### Immutability

 **Immutability** refers to the _unchangeability of objects over time and/or the inability to perform changes_.
 In the case of blockchains, once data has been included in the blockchain editing or deleting it is nearly impossible.
-In blockchain technology, the use of hashes creating a chain of blocks ensure a high degree of immutability and easy tampering detection.
+In blockchain technology, the use of hashes creating a chain of blocks ensures a high degree of immutability and easy tampering detection.
 If a participant tries to remove or edit data, the block’s hash and chain would fail.
 In addition, the changes could only be introduced by using the consensus mechanism of the network.

 <HighlightBox type="info">